PhD in Consumer Behavior and Family Economics

 - Multi-year funding available, including tuition and stipends

-- A small program with approximately 6 students admitted and 20 students total
+- A small program with approximately 20 students total

 Lydia Ashton | Assistant Professor